Big Brother 14 (American season): HouseGuests

 A total of sixteen HouseGuests entered the house.
 On July 4, 2012, four television advertisements were released throughout the day, revealing eleven names of the HouseGuests, The full cast of twelve HouseGuests was revealed on July 5, which included Willie Hantz, the brother of three-time Survivor player Russell Hantz.
 The four returning HouseGuests from previous seasons were revealed during the season premiere on July 12.
 However, unlike in previous seasons where the returning players competed as regular HouseGuests, these coaches were tasked with coaching three of the new players each wherein the coach of the winning HouseGuest would win a separate prize of $100,000.
 If a coach were to have all of their HouseGuests evicted, they will also be evicted from the house.

 After the Week 2 live eviction, the viewers were given the option to either give the coaches a chance to return to the game as regular HouseGuests or to retain their coach status.
 The viewers voted to allow the coaches to return to the game with three of four coaches accepting the offer, which resulted in the cancellation of the Week 3 eviction.

 Future appearances

 Frank Eudy was one of the four returning HouseGuests on Big Brother 18.
 Jodi Rollins made a brief cameo appearance on the first season of Celebrity Big Brother.
 Britney Haynes returned for Big Brother 20, where she celebrated the engagement of Nicole Franzel and Victor Arroyo.
 Britney Haynes and Janelle Pierzina competed as a team on The Amazing Race 31.

-In 2020, both Ian and Janelle returned to compete on Big Brother: All-Stars.
-In 2022, Janelle also appeared as a contestant on the USA Network reality competition series, Snake in the Grass.
+In 2020, both Ian Terry and Janelle Pierzina returned to compete on Big Brother: All-Stars.
+In 2022, Pierzina appeared as a contestant on the USA Network reality competition series, Snake in the Grass.
+In 2023, Britney Haynes made brief appearances in the premiere and finale episodes of Big Brother 25.
+Later that year, Haynes competed on Big Brother Reindeer Games.
+In 2024, Janelle Pierzina and Dan Gheesling appeared on the second season of the American version of the reality TV series The Traitors, on Peacock.
+In 2025, Haynes competed on the third season of The Traitors.
+In 2026, Terry competed on the fourth season of The Traitors.